vippsas/vipps-magento/FAQ.md

 The result output contains two columns `order_id` and `additional_information` that should be analyzed to find a reason why the order was not placed on Magento side.

+## Klarna Checkout

+There is a known issue when using Vipps as an external payment method for Klarna Checkout.
+When customer fills in checkout form using data that were used before, customer will see an error:

+`Please check the shipping address information. "firstname" is required.
+Enter and try again. "lastname" is required.
+Enter and try again. "street" is required.
+Enter and try again. "city" is required.
+Enter and try again. "telephone" is required.
+Enter and try again. "postcode" is required.
+Enter and try again.`

+This issue will be fixed in next releases.

 ## Quote Monitoring Tool

 From 1.2.1 version we released Quote Monitoring.